eJayYoung/auto-translate-converter/README.md

 }
 ```

-you can also add a json file must named as `autoTranslate.config.json` in the root of your project, then you can cover the default config.
+you can also add a json file must named as `autoTranslate.config.json` in the root of your project, then you can cover the default config.

 ### `root`